 You will gain a solid grasp of the key issues and fundamental skills involved in collections management and an insight into the different working practices of various museums and galleries.
 During an intensive week studying current issues and practices in collections management you will benefit from meeting curators and collections managers in London's museum and galleries sector, and engage in hands-on activities including documentation, cataloguing and issuing loan requests.

-- The School of Arts offers a number of bursaries for postgraduate students.
-Funds are also available to support MA coursework research expenses.
+The School of Arts offers a number of bursaries for postgraduate students.
+Funds are also available to support research expenses for your coursework on this MA.

 |Level||RQF Level 7|